 External Fellowship Awards

-Although a tuition waiver and full stipend funding are guaranteed through the entire length of our program, most of our students succeed in obtaining fellowship grants such as NIH F30 and American Heart Association awards.
-We provide extensive support for trainee grant applications including a mock study section with senior faculty members to prepare our students for success.
-To read about some of our current student fellowships success stories, read our M.D./Ph.D. student blog.
+Complete tuition waivers and full stipend funding are guaranteed throughout the entire length of our program, along with generous health insurance benefits and waivers for all student fees.
+For the 2024-2025 academic year, the stipend is $39,100.
+Many of our students have obtained prestigious fellowship grants, such as the NIH F30 and American Heart Association fellowships.
+Additionally, UConn and The Jackson Laboratory have several NIH-funded T32 and T90 institutional training programs that offer additional fellowship support for selected applicants during the graduate phase.
+We provide extensive support for trainee grant applications, including a mock study section with senior faculty members to prepare our students for success.
+To read about some of our current student fellowships success stories, read our MD-PhD student blog.

 Residency Placement